telstra/MessagingAPI-SDK-node/README.md

 -   `userMsgRef` (optional): Optional field used by some clients for custom reporting.

-> :warning: If you are using a domain URL for the `notifyUrl` attribute you must include a forward slash at the end of the URL, for example `notifyUrl: "http://www.example.com/"`
+> :warning: If you are using a domain URL (e.g. http://www.example.com) for the `notifyUrl` attribute, you must include a forward slash at the end to receive notifications, for example, `notifyURL: "http://www.example.com/"`.

 It returns an object with the following properties: